When you need medical attention fast, Aayu Clinics is the call you make.

 Results within 1-2 hours.
 Get an antigen test if you are symptomatic and need to know your status.

 *Available at all three testing locations.
 Free with insurance.
 Self pay is $75.

-Results in 1-2 days*.
+Results same day if tested before 1pm.
 Needed for international travel and events.
 Use this for symptomatic and asymptomatic testing.

-Results same day.
+Results within 2-3 hours.
 Needed for international travel and events.
 Use this for symptomatic and asymptomatic testing.

 *Available at all three locations.
 Restrictions apply.
 Self pay is $325.